xy-liao/o-nakala-core/docs/README.md

-# Nakala Client Documentation
+# O-Nakala-Core Documentation

+🎉 **V2.0 Development Complete** - Production-ready client with enhanced features!

+## 📋 CURRENT STATUS: V2.0 COMPLETE

+**Read [PROJECT_STATUS.md](PROJECT_STATUS.md) first for current state and next steps.**

 ## Overview

 The O-Nakala-Core project provides a comprehensive suite of tools for interacting with the Nakala API platform.
-This documentation covers both the original scripts and the new v2.0 architecture with improved consistency, error handling, and extensibility.
+V2.0 development is complete with improved consistency, error handling, and extensibility while maintaining 100% backward compatibility.

 ## 🚀 What's New in v2.0